mikeocool/bbox/README.md

 ```

 # TODO
-* json format -- just a list of the 4 coords
 * align input and output options across commands
 * add github actions for testing
 * basic projection handling